The One Network Framework Detailed Design and Classification Guidance documents have been refreshed.

-If you have any questions or ideas on how to improve the guidance, please pass comments on to: email@example.com
+If you have any questions or ideas on how to improve the guidance, please contact the team at email@example.com

-Additional guidance and support will be provided later in the year, to support the classification of modal networks, the future network and the performance measures for benchmarking.
+Additional guidance and support will be provided to support the classification of modal networks, the future network and the performance measures for benchmarking.

 The current movement and place functions reflect how the network operates today.